-2Tank / Pump level response
+Figure 2.
+Tank / Pump level response.

 Step settling with 3-speed Servo Pump Control

 As currently designed, the Pump is controlled by a 3-speed servo controller implemented in LV.
 The Pump is driven at FAST, SLOW and Creep speeds over the corresponding speed ranges based on the error (Set Point minus Process Variable, e = SP – PV) Thes “pump parameter” are setable in the $Configuaation File where speed is specified in terms of percent of maximum Pump flow rate of 100%.
 Figure 3 shows the level step at 600 filling towards 700.
 Figure 4, shows the level zoomed-in to the 0.001” per tick, over the 3-second pause for measurement.